 Our program in 2017 will feature Charles Dickens' 13th novel, "Great Expectations."
 While Dickens' beloved novel is widely praised by scholars as "the most admired and most discussed of Dickens' works," it has also been described, curiously, by George Bernard Shaw as both "consistently truthful" and "more seditious than Marx's ‘Das Kapital'."
 Drawn in part from the author's own life, the story traces an orphan's journey from England's desolate marsh country to London's realm of wealth and position.
 In Pip, we witness colossal ambitions handicapped by meager self-knowledge.
 His early strivings and ultimate awakening bring him into contact with some of English literature's most memorable characters, including the escaped convict Magwitch, the strange recluse Miss Havisham, and the cynical criminal lawyer Jaggers.
 One of the novel's compelling themes is the gap between the promises of the legal system and the reality of unequal justice under the law.
 Like Shakespeare, Dickens sought to convey the human condition in all its dimensions, high and low; again like Shakespeare, his best work portrays the law as an emblem of what is at once man's glory and his affliction.

-Teaching in the program will be law professors Brian Murchison and Bob Danforth, English professor Marc Conner, Dave Caudill from Villanova University School of Law, and Ralph Cohen from the American Shakespeare Center.
-As a bonus to practicing attorneys, the 2016 program will again seek approval for two hours of Continuing Legal Education ethics credit.
+Teaching in the program will be law professors Brian Murchison and J.D.
+King, English professor Marc Conner, and Dave Caudill from Villanova Law School.
+As a bonus to practicing attorneys, the 2017 program will again seek approval for two hours of Continuing Legal Education ethics credit.
 The program is open to anyone interested in literature-you don't need to be an attorney to attend.